phrounz/funfind/README.md

 ## funfind
-Show the definition or declaration of a function (and other stuff on global scope) in C/C++ source files.
+Very simple command-line program displaying the definition or the declaration of something on global scope, in C/C++ source files.

+Works on Linux, Windows, port to other operating systems is probably straightforward.

 Source under [MIT license](./LICENSE).

 ### Compilation

+Requires gcc.
+Works probably on other compiler as well.
 ```
    gcc funfind.c -o funfind
 ```